blaisedias/jivelite/README.thisfork.md

 All negative values other then -1 are invalid.

-For convenience of discussion the preceding description used VU meters depiting needles.
+For convenience of discussion the preceding description used VU meters depicting needles.

 However this parameter applies to all frames VU Meters.